Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Methods

-Due to its temporal homogeneity, the Persistent Attack Policy (PAP) derived from the above method presents two key limitations in enhancing the robustness of motion policies: (1) Insufficient Vulnerability Identification.
-This uniform temporal distribution of perturbations violates the sparse criticality principle observed in humanoid motion, which cannot effectively distinguish the vulnerability differences between different states of the robot, resulting in the dispersion of attack energy in the robust state, while the key vulnerable state is not targeted.
-(2) Detectability-Induced Conservative Degradation.
-This indiscriminate attack pattern makes it easy to identify the state distribution shift ($\mathcal{P}_{\mathcal{S}}\rightarrow\mathcal{P}_{\mathcal{S'}}$) caused by the PAP when the motion policy is further optimized under the disturbance of the PAP, and learn to impose active security defense decisions, resulting in the degradation of conservative strategies rather than real vulnerability mitigation.

-To address these limitations, we propose a Critical Attack Policy (CAP), which not only determines how to generate optimal perturbations, but also identifies the critical states where attacks will be most effective.
-To achieve stealthy and efficient adversarial influence, CAP aims to significantly degrade the performance of motion policy using only a minimal number of attack steps, thereby maximizing impact while minimizing detectability.
+To further improve the stealth and efficiency of attacks, we propose a Selective Attack Policy (SAP).
+By introducing an attack-budget constraint, SAP not only determines how to generate optimal perturbations but also identifies vulnerable states where attacks are most effective.
+This approach aims to significantly degrade the performance of the motion policy using the fewest attack steps, thereby maximizing impact while minimizing detectability.
 In an episode, the motion policy produces a state-action sequence $\{s_{t},a_{t}\}_{t=0}^{T}$.
-The CAP strategically selects a subset of timesteps $\mathcal{T}_{adv}\subset\{1,\cdots,T\}$ (where $\vert\mathcal{T}_{adv}\vert\ll T$) to perturb the robot, rather than attacking all timesteps.
+The SAP strategically selects a subset of timesteps $\mathcal{T}_{adv}\subset\{1,\cdots,T\}$ (where $\vert\mathcal{T}_{adv}\vert\ll T$) to perturb the robot, rather than attacking all timesteps.
 Let $\{\delta_{1},\cdots,\delta_{T}\}$ denote a sequence of perturbations sampled from an arbitrary attack policy $\pi^{adv}$, and $N_{a}$ be the attack budget.
-The CAP can be formulated as the following optimization problem:
+The SAP can be formulated as the following optimization problem:

-The binary variable $b_{t}$ indicates whether the perturbation $\pi^{adv}(s_{t})$ is added to the state $s_{t}$, and step $t$ is a critical step found by the CAP if $b_{t}=1$.
-To address the attack budget constraint in problem (\ref{eq3}), we introduce a Lagrange multiplier $\lambda$ to transform the hard budget constraint into a soft penalty term:
+The binary variable $b_{t}$ indicates whether the perturbation $\pi^{adv}(s_{t})$ is added to the state $s_{t}$, and step $t$ is a critical step found by the SAP if $b_{t}=1$.
+To address the attack-budget constraint in problem (\ref{eq3}), we introduce a Lagrange multiplier $\lambda$ to transform the hard budget constraint into a soft penalty term: